ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/SDN.md

 ### Contexts

-The **Contexts** tab contains a list of all contexts, to which tenant they belong to, their pcTag and scope, unenforced mode and count of bridge domains which belong to them.
+The **Contexts** tab contains a list of all contexts, to which tenant they belong to, their pcTag and scope, unenforced mode, and count of bridge domains which belong to them.

 By selecting a number in the `Bridge domains` column, you will be redirected to the **Bridge Domains** tab with a filter applied to show all bridge domains belonging to this context.